Famous Latter-day Saints

 Pat Nixon

-One of the most-traveled First Ladies, Pat Nixon appears to have stopped by the Polynesian Cultural Center sometime in the later 1960s/early 1970s.
+One of the most-traveled first ladies, Pat Nixon appears to have stopped by the Polynesian Cultural Center sometime in the late 1960s or early 1970s.

 Image title